pivotal/docs-tap/install-general.md

 ## <a id='tanzu-cluster-essentials'></a> Install Cluster Essentials for VMware Tanzu

+> **Note:** If you use Tanzu Kubernetes Grid (TKG) multi-cloud v1.5.1 or later, skip this section.
+> Clusters on TKG v1.5.1 or later do not require Cluster Essentials for VMware Tanzu.

-The Tanzu Cluster Essentials package is intended to simplify the process of installing the open-source [Carvel](https://carvel.dev) tools on your cluster.
+The Cluster Essentials for VMware Tanzu package simplifies the process of installing the open-source [Carvel](https://carvel.dev) tools on your cluster.
 It includes a script that uses the Carvel CLI tools to download and install the server-side components `kapp-controller` and `secretgen-crontroller` on the targeted cluster.
 Currently, only MacOS and Linux are supported for Cluster Essentials for VMware Tanzu.